Vertex Innovation Program

 Students applying can be on either co-op cycle.
 Ideally, this will be their final co-op, as there is a chance of employment at the end of this program.

-Those who are selected to continue to phase 2 will become integrated in the Vertex Innovation Labs ecosystem.
+Those who are selected to continue to phase two will become integrated in the Vertex Innovation Labs ecosystem.
 During this next three month period, students will work with experts in the Innovation Labs as well as receive mentoring from Charles D. Close School entrepreneurship mentors.
 In addition to receiving hands on experiential learning from industry leading experts, students will also earn a professional non-credit certificate.
 This course will cover modern business model development within corporations, the future of technologies as it relates to the Vertex business, and on the markets and competition in which Vertex is embedded.

 To learn more about the application process and how to apply, please contact Damian Salas.